T0nyX1ang/MATLAB2TikZ/README.md

 # MATLAB2TikZ
-This is a Java assignment which converts MATLAB plots to TikZ pictures.
+This is an Java assignment which converts MATLAB plots to TikZ pictures.

-# Features offered now:
+## Features offered now:
 * Viewing TikZ files(\*.tikz) by adding something to it and compile it using pdflatex/xelatex.